Greene King Sets Out Stall On Business Rates Reform With Potential To Unlock £13.7m For Investment - CLH News: Caterer, Licensee and Hotelier News - News for Pubs, Bars, Hotels and Restaurants

 - 3,250 Level 2 apprenticeship positions, supporting careers within the hospitality sector

-- More than 30 pub investments in Greene King’s managed estate, driving economic growth at a local level
+- More than 30 pub investments in Greene King’s managed estate, driving economic growth at a local level2

 - 60 Pub Partner investment projects, helping grow small business and creating social spaces in communities across the country